FDA approved for more than 25 years

 If you miss a dose, take it as soon as you remember on the same day as the missed dose.
 But don’t take a double dose if you forgot to take your tablet yesterday.
 In that case, just take your next scheduled dose.

-Propecia’s active ingredient finasteride is part of a class of medications known as 5-alpha reductase inhibitors (or 5ARIs).
+Propecia’s active ingredient, finasteride, is part of a class of medications known as 5-alpha reductase inhibitors (or 5ARIs).
 As mentioned, it prevents your body from converting testosterone into the more potent androgenic hormone DHT.

-You don’t get pattern hair loss from wearing a hat that’s too tight, washing your hair too often or using too many styling products.
-Male pattern baldness happens thanks to a combination of genetic factors and the effects of DHT.
+You don’t get pattern hair loss from wearing a hat that’s too tight, washing your hair too often, or using too many styling products — though these things can trigger other types of hair loss issues, like traction alopecia.

-Your body produces DHT by converting a small percentage of its freely circulating testosterone — via an enzyme called 5 alpha-reductase.
+Your body produces DHT by converting a small percentage of its freely circulating testosterone—via an enzyme called 5 alpha-reductase.

 Not everyone is equally sensitive to the effects of DHT.
 This is why some guys go bald in their 20s or 30s, while others maintain a full head of hair well into older adulthood.